Georgia State University

 Wrong: GSU Campus Store

 When referencing the floor of a building in body copy, follow standard AP rules for spelling out ordinal numbers under 10.
-(See “Numbers” under Dates, Numbers, and Time for more information.)
+(See Numbers for more information.)
 In a mailing address, always use the numeral.
 Do not capitalize the word “floor” in either case.

 Right: The board met on the ninth floor of Langdale Hall.